 Criteria Туре Description Nature and Direction Direct, Negative, and Positive Positive impacts will be in the use of native species that also enhance resilience and ecosystem services.
-Potential negative impacts are associated with the use of decorative species that may pose pest risks, require more water and/or fertilizer.
+Negative impacts are associated with the use of decorative species that may pose pest risks, require more water and/or fertilizer.
 At this early stage there is no landscape plan.
-We note that there are strict rules on the importation of non-native species to the Islands Plant Protection (PP) must be contacted.
-Likelihood Certainty Scale Limited This is a low-density development and will maintain native vegetation over most of the site.
-The main impacts anticipated are the use of decorative species surrounding the residences.
+We note that there are strict rules on the importation of non- native species to the Islands Plant Protection (PP) must be contacted.
+Likelihood Certainty Scale Limited This is a single residence development and will maintain native vegetation over most of the site.
+The main impacts anticipated are the use of decorative species surrounding the residence.
 However, PP must be involved in the importation of any non-natives to keep out pests and diseases.
 Duration Long Term This is a permanent construction.
-Reversibility Irreversible but some options exist to change landscaping The residences are intended to be a permanent feature of the site.
-Overall Significance Low- Moderate (assuming PP guidelines on importation followed) Discussed above Mitigation Options Minimize non-native species and use native species for landscaping to the greatest extent practicable.
+Reversibility Irreversible but some options exist to change landscaping The residence is intended to be a permanent feature of the site.
+There will be vegetation and ecological loss to development Overall Significance Low- Moderate (assuming PP guidelines on importation followed) Discussed above Mitigation Options Minimize non-native species and use native species for landscaping to the greatest extent practicable.
 Reuse rainwater catchment and treated wastewater effluent for irrigation of minimize demand on reverse osmosis system.
 Minimize fertilizer use.